We may earn a commission when you buy through links in our articles. Learn more.

 DnD: Two students, one speaking in an unknown language

-DnD races decide which languages your character speaks in the 2014 version of the rules, but in the newer Player’s Handbook, DnD 2024 backgrounds determine this instead.
+Worth remembering here is that, in the 2014 version of the rules, the languages your character can speak are pretermined by which of the DnD races you’re from.
+But in the newer Player’s Handbook, DnD 2024 backgrounds determine this instead.
 In some rare cases, DnD classes can also add languages to your character’s linguistic repertoire.

 DnD languages - an elf holds up a hand in dismay as a bugbear prepares to swing a club at them.